 January 6, 2017, will go down in history as a day when Indian theatre and Cinema lost a gem.
 Legendary actor, Om Puri was an actor who made a mark in the film industry with his acting prowess using his unconventional looks.
 He appeared in mainstream commercial Indian, British, American and Pakistani films.
 He also acted in several independent films and art films.
 He is famous for his author-backed roles in films like Aakrosh (1980), Arohan (1982) and television films like Sadgati (1981) and Tamas (1987).
 He made a mark in the audience’s heart with light-hearted roles in Jaane Bhi Do Yaaro (1983), Chachi 420 (1997) and Actor In Law (2017).
 He had various collaborations with directors, Shyam Benegal and Govind Nihalani.

-Instead of speaking to actors, I decided to speak to veterans in theatre and cinema about their memories of this wonderful actor.
+Instead of speaking to actors, we spoke to veterans in theatre and cinema about their memories of this wonderful actor.

-– SALIM ARIF – renowned theatre personality & recipient of Bhartendu Harishchandra Award
+– SALIM ARIF – renowned theatre personality & recipient of Bharatendu Harishchandra Award

-– DEEPA GAHLOT – well-known journalist, columnist, critic, author and Head of Theatre and Film Programming at the NCPA.
-She is has won the National Film Award for Best Film Critic
+– DEEPA GAHLOT – well-known journalist, columnist, critic, author and former Head of Theatre and Film Programming at the NCPA.
+She is has won the National Film Award for Best Film Critic.

 – RASHMMI MENON – Film Content Syndicator and Film Distributor.
 Rashmmi’s parents have been Om ji’s neighbours for 20 years.

-Compiling this piece was an emotional journey for me.
-It told me so much about life.
+Compiling this piece was an emotional journey for DiaryOfAnInsaneWriter.
+It said so much about life.
 We all work hard, very hard in our daily lives.
 Nothing remains after our death, just the way we touched people’s lives.
-It is my wish to be a good memory in people’s hearts after I go.
+We all hope to be a wonderful memory in people’s hearts after I go.

 Read on to know more about this great actor.